cnaphan/osler-mb-console/README.md

 -------------
 The routing rules section is handled by the DestinationController, EventController and SourceController classes.
 These classes provide the CRUD functionality for the destination, event and source records stored in the routing rules.
 Additionally, the EventController class handles updates to the routing rules themselves.

-The EventController class also exposes one REST web service:

-* /event/getDefaultRoutingRules (GET): Used by the broker to fetch an initial copy of the routing rules, should it ever not have it locally.

 Receiving Events
 ----------------
 The "receive" section is handled by the ReceiveController.
 It exposes one REST web service for each type of verification it does.
 Currently, it exposes: